recurly/recurly-client-ruby/README.md

 API Documentation
 -----------------

-Please see the [Recurly API](http://docs.recurly.com/api/basics) for more information.
+Please see the [Recurly API](http://docs.recurly.com/api/basics) for more information and examples.